michu2k/StickyNav/README.md

 ###### npm

-Install the package & import script
+Install and import the package
 ```
 npm install stickynav-js
 ```